agbales/xapi-starter/README.md

 Run `npm install` in the terminal from the root directory.
 This will install the necessary packages specificed in `package.json`.

+Create an account with [SCORM Cloud](https://cloud.scorm.com/).

 Create a `.env` file in the root directory.
 This is where you'll store credentials that you don't want to appear publically in your repo.
-Paste in the following, replacing the X's with your credentials.
+Paste in the following information for your application, replacing the X's with your credentials.
 No spaces or quotes needed.
 Save the file.

 ```
 APP_ID=XXXXX